- Which version of Kornshell is required? Which version of ZShell is required? Which version of BASH is required?

 - Why does BaCon need BASH or Kornshell, a.k.a. why was BaCon implemented in shell script?

-command and programming language.
-Note that a standalone BaCon binary always can be created by compiling the BaCon version
+.
+Note that a standalone BaCon binary always can be created by compiling the BaCon version of BaCon.

 Do we really need to write BaCon keywords in capitals?